 The picture above was made in 1919 during the Victory Liberty Loan and the lamp-like objects hanging above the crowd are so-called loud-speaking telephone receivers.
 The crowd had “the unusual sensation of having spoken messages come to them out of … read more

-Due to his intensive occupation with recording and reproduction of music the conductor Hermann Scherchen (1891-1966) became aware of the enormous increment of people listening to music through loudspeakers.
-He was concerned about the difference between the complex sound diffusion … read more
+Through his intensive occupation with recording and reproducing music, the conductor Hermann Scherchen (1891-1966) became aware of the enormous amount of people listening to music through loudspeakers.
+He was concerned with the difference between the complex sound diffusion during a … read more

 Philips Pavilion (1958) by Le Corbusier, Iannis Xenakis and Edgar Varèse: